nuejs/nue/packages/nuejs.org/docs/project-structure.md

 libs: ["@lib", lib]
 ```

-Here's how you include assets in `site.yaml`, `app.yaml`, or in page's frontmatter:
+Here's how you include assets in `site.yaml`, `app.yaml`, or in the page's frontmatter:

 ``` yaml
 include: [syntax-highlight, video]
 ```

-The values from all scopes are _concatenated_ into a one single array and the matches are partial so that a value such as "syntax" will match both "syntax-highlight" and "syntax-extras".
+The values from all scopes are _concatenated_ into one single array and the matches are partial so that a value such as "syntax" will match both "syntax-highlight" and "syntax-extras".

-#### Exclulding assets
+#### Excluding assets
-Include on all blog entries, but not in the blog index page.
+Include on all blog entries, but not on the blog index page.

 ```